 - Not the brightest with HDR models

-The B8 is LG’s cheapest OLED set, but they’ve trimmed the features to reach that price.
-It uses the older Alpha 7 processor and, as a result, the B8 isn’t as bright and its picture quality isn’t as adept as the step-up C8 model.
+The B8 is LG’s cheapest OLED set, but its features have been trimmed to reach that price.
+It uses the older Alpha 7 processor and, as a result, the B8 isn’t as bright and its picture quality isn’t as sharp as the step-up C8 model.

-A good compromise of features, performance and price, if you’re after an OLED that doesn’t break the bank, plump for the B8.
+The B8 offers a good compromise between features, performance and price, if you’re after an OLED that doesn’t break the bank.

 An inexpensive big-screen for TV lovers and sports fans

 - 65 big inches at a reasonable price

 - HDR10, HLG and Dolby Vision HDR

 - Limited black level performance

 If you want to get a big screen without having to splash too much cash, Hisense’s U8B would make a decent option.

 Images pop on the U8B with is vibrant picture presentation.
 Black performance is limited and, as is the expectation for TVs around this price, screen brightness isn’t at the level to do HDR images justice.
 However, this telly does support Dolby Vision, so it’ll be able to extract a better picture performance from some HDR content.